GeneralEmbeddedCLibraries/cli/README.md

 ### **Storing streaming info to NVM**

+Main purpose of storing streaming (live watch) info to NVM is than after power-on or reset of the device you don't have to configure streaming (live watch) config over again.
+Therefore if using that feature, device will boot and setup stored streaming configuration.
+Meaning that if device was configured to stream specific parameters for specific measurement it will start sending parameters value right after boot, without any configuration needed.
+This can save a lot of time when performing extensive measurements.

 Streaming (or live watch) info consist of:
  - list of stream paramter enumerations
  - number of parameters in list